tpgad/TPGAD/README.md

 ```

 ## General Instructions
-For running a model X follow the instruction below:
+For running TPGAD follow the instruction below:
 ```
 1. Set the hyper-paramters in the TPGAD/graph-ad/params/enron_param.json
-2.
+2. Run TPGAD/graph-ad/anomaly_detection.py with the relevant data path
 ```

 ## Results